-Shihan Stacey Karetsian
+Stacey Karetsian Kyoshi Shihan

 The pursuit of excellence and focus on constant improvement keeps us determined and inspired to continue to reach our maximum potential.

-Stacey Karetsian Shihan | Chief Instructor
+Stacey Karetsian Kyoshi Shihan

 Stacey Karetsian Shihan has been training and teaching karate since 1984.
 His passion for karate has led him to a lifelong pursuit of learning and devoting his life to this incredible martial art.
 He has been studying Goju Ryu Karate since 2003 and established Goshukan Karate Academy in 2018.